BiDAlab/UWF4DR-Benchmark/README.md

 The file `requirements/retfound.txt` is derived from the official RETFound `requirements.txt` file and preserves the original dependency versions necessary to instantiate and use the RETFound architecture.

-### Implementation Details
+### Implementation Notes

-In this work, RETFound was fine-tuned using the official `main_finetune.py` script (with minor modifications) provided in the original repository.
+The fine-tuning procedure described in the associated paper was conducted using the official `main_finetune.py` script (with minor modifications) from the original RETFound repository.

-For evaluation and feature extraction within this repository, we:
+Technical details regarding model instantiation, weight loading, and feature extraction within this repository are documented in `src/models/README.md`.

-- instantiate the ViT-Large architecture (`vit_large_patch16_224`) using `tfimm`,
-- load the fine-tuned weights,
-- extract the CLS token representation after the final normalization layer.

-Image preprocessing follows the protocol described in the paper:

-- center crop to 800×800,
-- resize to 224×224,
-- normalization to the [0, 1] range.

 ---